mineek/sunst0rm/README.md

    - Make sure you updated Python and are not using the bundled one in macOS
 - Python dependencies
    - `pip3 install -r requirements.txt`
+   - A device that is vulnerable to checkm8 (A7-A11 devices.), if your device is not vulnerable then you can *NOT* tether downgrade at all.

 **Make sure to use the forks listed above.**